Join the Area Agency Awareness Campaign!

 Nothing about us without us.

 Total time to review page content: ~4 minutes (excluding videos)

 People who don’t have a family member with an intellectual or developmental disability (such as autism, Down syndrome, cerebral palsy) or an acquired brain injury typically don’t understand how significantly it impacts lives.
-The stories of these families are sometimes heart-wrenching, and sometimes inspiring, but they’re always undeniably real.
+The stories of these families are filled with undeniable challenges and heart-warming triumphs, and are important to understand in your role.

 You may or may not have this experience, but either way, as a legislator you’ll be asked to make critical decisions regarding support for these families during your time of service, especially during the budget process.
 They depend on your vote, and we’re here to help you make informed decisions.

-We know that it’s difficult to understand every issue that comes before you, so our staff – and the families we support – are here to provide valuable information regarding any pertinent issue that comes up during your time in office.
+We know that it’s difficult to understand every issue that comes before you, so our staff – and the families we support – are here to provide valuable information regarding any pertinent issues that come up during your time in office.
 We’re asking that you use us as the valuable resource that we are.